paigeweber13/fine-hardware-visualization/README.md

    - I asked on the likwid-users google group if there's a way to specify multiple groups using the environment variable LIKWID_EVENTS
  - would this be easier to write as a likwid extension?

-## Hardware Counters
-Group "FLOPS_SP" and "FLOPS_DP" seem useful.

-### Some notes on what does and doesn't get counted:
-FP_ARITH_INST_RETIRED_256B_PACKED_SINGLE STAT counts one vector operation as one retired instruction.
-It counds one vector FMA operation as 2 retired instructions

-AVX SP MFLOP/s counts vector operation as 8 floating point operations: This is what we want

-so aggregate AVX SP MFLOP/s should correspond with what we expect on bench